repetere/jsonx/manual/using-advanced-props.md

     - [5.2 comparisonorprops](#display-comparisonorprops) - conditionally render elements flag to use 'or' logic instead of 'and' logic
 -  [6.
 Applied Props](#applied-props) - used to modify other jsonx properties
     - [6.1 useformregister](#applied-useformregister) - A flag to insert react hook form register on jsonx component
+    - [6.2 useremoveprops](#applied-useremoveprops) - remove props from component, usually used with passprops
+    - [6.3 useincludeprops](#applied-useincludeprops) - include only defined props, usually used with passprops

 ## <a name="traverse-props">1.
 Traverse Props </a>